abell25/abell25.github.io/source/_posts/2014-11-13-new-website-setup.markdown

 This is a pretty nice framework so far.
 You only have to set your information in a config file to get add-ons such as comments, a list of your github repositories, social media 'like/tweet/+1' buttons.
 You also have configuration options on a per-post so you can disable comments on a specific post by setting `comments: true` to `false`.

-I also like that the site will have very strong security since I don't actually have any server-side code running.
-Security is something I was very cavalier about when I first started coding but now I think about more often.
+Another benefit of a static website is security.
 Since your website is built from scratch on a local machine and deployed to servers as static content it is virtually impossible to hack it.